AhmedHassan95/Makefile/Assignments/C1_M1/README.md

-Program that calculates statistics for a data set:
+In this programming assignment you will create a simple application that performs statistical analytics on a dataset:

 This Program is designed to calculate some of statisics in a data set that contains:\
       - Mean\